A stochastic differential equation SIS model on network under Markovian switching: Introduction

 Moreover, also the possible routes of disease transmission among the population may evolve in time.
 In large populations each individual only interacts with a few others, and these connections determine the possible dynamics of the epidemics.
-The use of networks to describe these contact patterns represents a major advance in our ability to model realistic social behaviour.
-In network-based models, individuals are represented by nodes, with edges (or links) depicting the interactions between nodes.
-We point out that we can also see the nodes as local populations, as country regions, municipalities/metropolitan areas, airports etc., and consider link weights (in the form of transmission rates) in the graph, as the indicator of the contact transmission chance between nodes, by tracking the mobility among them.
-However, links and weights should be considered as dynamical variables possibly affected by random disturbance.
-Thus, also the change of the contact network can be considered stochastic; switching on and off some edges can be made according to a suitable random law that leads to a change of the epidemic dynamics as time goes on.
+Although one common assumption in other population models is the homogeneity of interactions between individuals, we may object that homogeneous mixing ignores important social structures, such as presence of communities, or the specific role of the individuals, often leading to inaccurate reconstructions and predictions of the route of epidemics.
+Therefore, the use of networks to describe the contact pattern represents a major advance in our ability to model realistic social behaviours.
+Network-based models have succeeded in explaining characteristic patterns observed in recent real epidemics (e.g., in the 2009 H1N1 influenza, the 2014-2016 Ebola epidemic in West Africa and the COVID-2019 pandemic) that classical homogeneous epidemic models are not able to catch, such as an early sub-exponential growth of new cases, cluster transmission and superspreading events \cite{balcan2009seasonal,ajelli20152014,faye2015chains,who2016after,thurner2020network,gatto2020spread}.\\ In network-based models, individuals are represented by nodes, with edges (or links) depicting the interactions between them.
+However, complex and heterogeneous connectivity patterns emerge also in a wide range of biological and other socio-technical systems: biological system are the result of biochemical reactions; network structure can be recognizable even in the Internet, or in an electric power grid, in the physical layer of the telecommunication systems, in highways and subways systems or neural networks \cite{boccaletti2006,ottaviano2016influence}.
+We can also see the nodes as municipalities/metropolitan areas, country regions, airports, or anyway like any homogeneous population that shares some common property (as, e.g., age), and consider, possibly, edges equipped with a weight as indicators of the transmission chance between nodes.
+However, in many realistic scenarios, links and, if considered, weights should be treated as dynamical variables possibly affected by random disturbance.
+Thus, the network structure, described for instance by the connectivity matrix, varies in time, and its variation shall be modelled by a stochastic process; switching on and off some edges can be made according to a suitable random law that leads to a change of the epidemic dynamics as time goes on.